epsilonkei/JishuuPro/README.md

 # JishuuPro
-My works in JishuuPro - A small project for 3rd students in Department of Mechano-Informatics, The University of Tokyo
+My works in JishuuPro
+* JishuuPro is a small project for 3rd students in Department of Mechano-Informatics, The University of Tokyo.
+* In this project, I developed a fully automatic arm robot to solving Pazudora([パズドラ](https://ja.wikipedia.org/wiki/パズル%26ドラゴンズ)) - a smartphone game.

 ## Images
 Here are some images from my work